assistant-os/assistant-os/README.md

 This methods depends of your os or the web hosting.

-For linux, the best way is to add the variables in the bashrc
+For linux, the best way is to add the variables in the bashrc.